NEWS & VIEWS

 After three years of work on the program in India, Kathy wanted to leverage her knowledge and bring in others to support and expand the work.
 Disappointingly, despite strong results and interest from the communities involved, she found limited financial support, especially from larger donors and foundations.

 Driven by the women she had met and the belief that no more women should die from a treatable disease, Kathy spent time learning and working with implementers, advocates, medical personnel and stakeholders to understand the root problems.

-Working with co-founder and Executive Director, Celina Schocken, TogetHER aims to prevent women dying from Cervical Cancer.
+Working with co-founder and Executive Director, Celina Schocken, TogetHER for Health aims to prevent women dying from Cervical Cancer.
 The initiative advocates for additional programs and funding for cervical cancer programs, including:

 The initiative works with proven implementing partners on the ground to further ensure that more women get access to the screening and treatment they may need.